three-desi-things/three-desi-things.github.io/_pages/about.md

 ### Geetika Kalloo

 Geetika Kalloo is an epidemiologist and is looking forward to a time when people no longer know what an epidemiologist means.
-Besides having completed her PhD from Brown University, she&mdash;s a huge trivia and Bollywood nerd.
-Her biggest regret is that she never got to be on Jeopardy! for Alex Trebek.
+She completed her PhD from Brown University in 2019 and is a huge trivia and Bollywood nerd.
+Her biggest regret is that she never got to be on <em>Jeopardy!</em> with Alex Trebek.

 ### Veda Shastri